How to Mirror an Image in Photoshop CC

-Here's the image I'll be using (rock girl with guitar photo from Fotolia):
+Here's the image I'll be starting with:

 Let's get started!

 Step 1: Unlock the Background layer

 We'll start in the Layers panel where we see the image on the Background layer:

 By default, the Background layer is locked, which means that Photoshop won't let us move the image around.
 To fix that, unlock the Background layer by double-clicking on the layer's name:

 Then in the New Layer dialog box, rename the layer "Photo" and click OK:

 And back in the Layers panel, the Background layer is now the "Photo" layer and the lock icon is gone: